-- 4.13.1 The Hockey Canada rulebook governs most scenarios related to goals. - 4.13.2 NEW If the net is off its moorings when a goal is scored, the referee should use their judgment to determine whether or not the dislodged net impacted the result of the play in any way.
-If it did not, a goal shall be allowed to stand. - 4.13.3 NEW As outlined in the goaltender interference section, an official may at their discretion disallow a goal for "incidental conduct" without assessing a penalty.
+- 4.13.1 The Hockey Canada rulebook governs most scenarios related to goals. - 4.13.2 If the net is off its moorings when a goal is scored, the referee should use their judgment to determine whether the dislodged net impacted the result of the play in any way.
+If it did not, a goal shall be allowed to stand. - 4.13.3 As outlined in the goaltender interference section, an official may at their discretion disallow a goal for "incidental contact" without assessing a penalty.